 They differ in structure.
 Starch comprises of a chain and a branched compound whereas glycogen is composed of a single molecule and it is branched.

 Q 7.
-What will be the product after hydrolysing the (a) sucrose and (b) lactose?
+What are the hydrolysis products of (i) sucrose and (ii) lactose?

 (a) The hydrolysis of sucrose will give one molecule of

 (b) On hydrolysis of lactose, it will give